CivicActions/ssp-toolkit/docs/ssp.md

 > Security control type: Hybrid

-### Part a)

 #### Amazon Web Services (AWS) US-East/West control support

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: information system monitoring.

+### Part a)

+#### CivicActions Responsibility

+CivicActions systems use a collection of monitoring systems, including:

+* ClamAV - provides signature based malware detection/quarantine

-AWS host-based intrusion detection system (HIDS) monitors the AWS boundary and unauthorized local, network, and remote connections to the LINCS system; see inheritance below.
+* OSSEC host-based intrusion detection system (HIDS)

+* AIDE Advanced Intrusion Detection Environment (IDS))

+* fail2ban, an intrusion prevention system (IPS) framework

+* SELinux - a Mandatory Access Control (MAC) IPS

+* auditd - a secure system audit daemon

+* CloudWatch - AWS monitoring and measurement system

+* StatusCake - website monitoring tool

+* OpsGenie - a slack/email/text/phone incident escalation tool

 ### Part b)

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  information system monitoring.

-The AWS host-based intrusion detection system (HIDS) monitors the perimeter of the AWS boundary and events of the system boundary.
-Logs from the HIDS are forwarded to the AWS SIEM tool.
+#### CivicActions Responsibility

+Logs from the systems described in SI-4(a) are sent to the CivicActions SIEM tool for analysis.
+These logs can identify unauthorized use of the information system.

 ### Part c)

+#### CivicActions Responsibility

+Monitoring and log collection occurs throughout the system.

 #### Amazon Web Services (AWS) US-East/West control support